 ARL - Dr Iruka Okeke, University of Ibadan, Nigeria

-UK principle investigator – Professor Gordon Dougan, The Wellcome Trust Sanger Institute, Cambridge
+UK principal investigator – Professor Gordon Dougan, The Wellcome Trust Sanger Institute, Cambridge

 Childhood diarrhoea and bacterial bloodstream infections account for a very high number of illnesses and deaths among children under-five in Nigeria and other parts of Africa.
 Enteric pathogens, such as Escherichia coli and Salmonella enterica, are major causes of these infections, however very little is known about the epidemiology of these bacteria in Nigeria, including which lineages account for the burden of disease.